Review · Other Supplements

 - Better use case

-- Absolute beginners who want a simple, printed chair yoga routine without searching online
+- Absolute beginners to exercise who want a simple, printed chair yoga routine without searching online

 - Skip if

-- You already know basic chair yoga poses — the guide adds little new
+- You already know basic chair yoga poses — the guide adds nothing new

 - Evidence file